Darril Fosty: History

 In 2013, the Fosty brothers' book Where Brave Men Fall: The Battle of Dieppe and the Espionage War Against Hitler, 1939-1942 pointed a damning finger at American and British news organizations, including Time and Life, accusing the publications of leaking the Battle of Dieppe pre-raid information to the Germans resulting in the deaths, woundings, and capture of over 4,300 American, British and Canadian soldiers.

-In July 2021, it was announced that LeBron James, Drake and Maverick Carter are producing Hubert Davis's documentary film Black Ice, based on the Fosty brothers' historical research discussing Black hockey history, racial justice, and diversity.
+In 2022, LeBron James, Drake, Maverick Carter produced Hubert Davis' Toronto Film Festival award-winning documentary film Black Ice, based on the Fosty brothers' historical research discussing Black hockey history, racial justice, and diversity.

 In 2022, Fosty released the book Nais-Myth: Basketball's Stolen Legacy which credits the invention of basketball to a 16-year-old volunteer director at the Herkimer, New York, Y.M.C.A. named Lambert Will who invented the game of basketball in 1891 only to have his idea taken and credited to James Naismith.

 Personal life

-Fosty is currently living in New York City and is the co-founder of the Society of North American Sports Historians and Researchers and founder and editor-in-chief of Boxscore World Sportswire.
+Fosty is currently living in New York City and is the co-founder of the Society of North American Sports Historians and Researchers and founder and editor-in-chief of CardBiz.ca.